Kuingsmile/PicList-Core/README.md

 ## Documentation

-For more details, you can checkout [documentation](https://picgo.github.io/PicGo-Core-Doc/).
+For more details, you can checkout [documentation of PicGo-Core](https://picgo.github.io/PicGo-Core-Doc/).